Manoz/split-me/README.md

 ### Support

-For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/).
+For questions, comments or bug reports, please go to [WordPress forums](http://wordpress.org/support/theme/split-me) or contact me on Twitter [@Manoz](http://www.twitter.com/Manoz) or also on Github.

 ### Changelog